asyncapi/spec/spec/asyncapi.md

   protocol: amqp
   protocolVersion: 0-9-1
   tags:
-    - name: "env:development"
+    - name: 'env:development'
-      description: "This environment is meant for developers to run their own tests."
+      description: 'This environment is meant for developers to run their own tests.'
 staging:
   host: rabbitmq-staging.in.mycompany.com:5672
   description: RabbitMQ broker for the staging environment.
   protocol: amqp
   protocolVersion: 0-9-1
   tags:
-    - name: "env:staging"
+    - name: 'env:staging'
-      description: "This environment is a replica of the production environment."
+      description: 'This environment is a replica of the production environment.'
 production:
   host: rabbitmq.in.mycompany.com:5672
   description: RabbitMQ broker for the production environment.
   protocol: amqp
   protocolVersion: 0-9-1
   tags:
-    - name: "env:production"
+    - name: 'env:production'
-      description: "This environment is the live environment available for final users."
+      description: 'This environment is the live environment available for final users.'
 ```

 #### <a name="serverObject"></a>Server Object